 Actually, to be honest, the poor shark had already met it’s demise when we discovered it… but it made for a bit of light banter.
 And that’s another thing I really enjoyed on my Bay of Fires adventure: meeting some great people.

 Since my Bay of Fires adventure, business owners Mark and Vicki Norek have purchased a waterfront beach house in the pretty Ansons Bay region.
 While camping under the stars is an exemplary experience on night one, a candlelit dinner overlooking the bay (and a hot shower) for night two sounds like a real bonus.

 Such great initiatives allowed Life’s an Adventure to take home silver awards for NSW tourism in three categories: Adventure Tourism, Eco Tourism and Tour Operator of the Year.
 Congratulations to them.

 Life’s an Adventure currently have a special rate for single travelers on their Bay of Fires adventure tour.
-Book for the 26th-28th January 2013 tour and receive the discounted price of $899 per person.
+Book for 26-28 January 2013 tour and receive the discounted price of $899 per person.
 From my first-hand experience, I give the whole tour my complete endorsement.
-This is one of those bucket-list type things to do in Tasmania that you’d recommend in a heart-beat.
+This is one of those bucket-list type things to do in Tasmania that you’d recommend in a heartbeat.
 In fact, thinking back, if I hadn’t kept banging on about how great it was, Tania probably wouldn’t have kept nagging me to write about it.
 Lesson learned there.